hikurangi/maas-survey/README.md

 # maas-survey

 The Mindfulness Attention Awareness Scale survey from [here](http://www.mindfulness-extended.nl/content3/wp-content/uploads/2013/07/MAAS-EN.pdf), built in React.
+This is a work in progress!

 ### To preview on your machine: